- How much is renters insurance for $100,000 in liability coverage?

 Why do landlords require $100k in liability insurance?

-Landlords require a certain amount of liability coverage on a renters insurance policy to protect them from being held responsible for your negligence.
+Landlords can require a certain amount of liability coverage on a renters insurance policy to protect them from being held responsible for your negligence.

 It's important to note that landlords also carry their own liability insurance, and if the negligence is on their part, caused by something for which they are responsible, that would fall on their policy.